apache/iceberg/docs/delta-lake-migration.md

 Please refer to [Delta Lake Table Protocol Versioning](https://docs.delta.io/latest/versioning.html) for more details about Delta Lake protocol versions.

-For delta lake table contains `TimestampType` columns, please make sure to set table property `read.parquet.vectorization.enabled` to `false` since the vectorized reader does not support `INT96` yet.
-Such support is under development in the [PR#6962](https://github.com/apache/iceberg/pull/6962)

 ### API
 The `iceberg-delta-lake` module provides an interface named `DeltaLakeToIcebergMigrationActionsProvider`, which contains actions that helps converting from Delta Lake to Iceberg.
 The supported actions are: